Zurglots/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Actions Creators receive events from our View/UI and export an action type.
+Reducers receive these action types and determine what to include or remove from the current state tree.
+They create a new state tree and pass it to our Store.
+The Store is the single source of truth and holds our state Tree.
+These properties on state determine what we are able to pass to our components and render in our app.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state is our immutable source of truth.
+The state that is held within our store.
+  Component state is state that is held within a child component and accessible to children.

+  We use application state to update and view data in our UI.
+We are only able to update this through our action creators creating clones of our state tree and adding or removing data from that clone before our reducers send it up.
+  A good time to utilize component state is when we need to alter or access a specific portion of the state tree with new data.
+If there is a component that we need a user to input new data into, or a component that needs to render a specific set of state from store we can utilize our component state to allow our action to access dynamic data from within our app.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  redux-thunk allows us to use action creators that return a function instead of an action.
+We would error out otherwise since the reducers are expecting an action object from our action creators.
+This also allows us to pass dispatch and enables us to utitlize asynchronyous api calls within our synchronous redux app.

 ## Project Set Up